Welcome to The Now and Here

 This unique celebration is both outward facing and inward looking at the same time.
 It’s both a celebration of the Balearics as well as the world at the same time.
 It’s inspired by everything and everywhere, yet not tied to anything except its respect for the elements.
 The La Farm experience is both from nowhere and from everywhere.
 It is the NOW & HERE of a connected, mindful experience.

-In Mallorca, the table is laid more than generously.
 Almost everything grows here.
 Already around the 10th century, Arab sailors brought oranges to the island and probably tomatoes as well.
 And to this day, so much more has been added that we will never run out of ingredients.

 We also have rooms on our menu